-- Given the selection preference measure, we expect that if application, support and inclusion are different conceptual relations, the difference shows up in terms of different selectional preference strength. - We can measure the relation between formal and conceptual semantics in considering selectional strength of conceptual relations against the insensitivity of logical forms to conceptual coherence. - In our examples, we predict that conceptual relations are ordered according to their selectional preference strength, from strong to weak: SUPPORT > APPL > IN. - IN in einlagern does not involve conceptual restrictions which are not already captured by the truthconditions of geometrical inclusion: for putting an object in a store, it does not matter which concept is associated with the object to be stored as long as the geometry of the stored object can be included in the geometry of the store. - APPL in überdachen involves a relevant conceptual restriction on the objects standing in the application relation which is not captured by the truth-conditions of geometrical inclusion: the direct object must have an above region with distinct boundaries. - SUPPORT in unterstützen does not only involve conceptual constraints on the objects which stand in the support relation but also requires to take into account the additional concept of gravity. unterstützen requires appropriate direct objects to be possible subject to the laws of gravity and to provide a below region.
+- Given the selection preference measure, we expect that if application, support and inclusion are different conceptual relations, the difference shows up in terms of different selectional preference strength. - That is, we expect that there is a correlation between the conceptual relation involved in the reconstruction of word meaning and the selectional preference strength of the verb. - In our examples, we predict that conceptual relations involved in verb meaning can be ordered according to their selectional preference strength, from strong to weak: SUPPORT > APPL > IN. - IN in einlagern does not involve conceptual restrictions which are not already captured by the truth-conditions of geometrical inclusion: for putting an object in a store, it does not matter which concept is associated with the object to be stored as long as the geometry of the stored object can be included in the geometry of the store. - APPL in überdachen involves a relevant conceptual restriction on the objects standing in the application relation which is not captured by the truth-conditions of geometrical inclusion: the direct object must have an above region with distinct boundaries and an instrumental phrase must introduce protective material in order to elaborate the nominal root. - SUPPORT in unterstützen does not only involve conceptual constraints on the objects which stand in the support relation but also requires to take into account the additional concept of gravity.
+The truth-conditions of geometrical contact between the objects are not enough to characterize support; unterstützen requires appropriate direct objects to be an appropriate subject to the laws of gravity.